Jbrowne81/CyberWarrior/README.md

 5. Add New Elk Server to Network Security Group:
 ELKServer-nsg

+6. install-elk.yml breakdown
+     -Installation of docker container
+     -Install Python 3 – automates and monitors operating system -Increase and use additional virtual memory
+     -Download and launch Elk container (sebp/elk:761)
+     -Elk container runs on ports 5601, 9200, and 5044

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance

 Update the path with the name of your screenshot of docker ps GitHub url: https://github.com/Jbrowne81/CyberWarrior/blob/main/Screenshots/ELK%20Server%20-%20docker%20ps%20command%20(screenshot).pdf